Asimov-Chuang/DeepHalo/B9Eq-4.md

-We appreciate Reviewer B9Eq’s positive feedback.
+We truly appreciate Reviewer B9Eq’s positive feedback.
 To address the questions and concerns about our method, we provide point-wise responses as follows.

 ### Weakness and Limitation